Bachelor of Science in Finance

 - Personal Financial Planning

-The BS in Finance degree provides specific tracks for students to prepare to take the Chartered Financial Analyst Level I, or the Certified Financial Planner™ exam or partially meets the requirements for the Texas Real Estate Sales Persons License.
-These certification are important for careers in investment management, real estate, or personal financial planning.
+The BS in Finance degree provides specific tracks for students to prepare to take the Chartered Financial Analyst® Level I, or the Certified Financial Planner™ exam or to partially satisfy the requirements for the Texas Real Estate Sales Persons License.
+These certifications are important for careers in investment management, personal financial planning, or real estate.

 Fast-Track and Double Major